adamjosefus/allo_caching/README.md

     callbacks: [
         isValid,
         () => false,
-    ] // Expired when some callback return false.
+    ] // Expired when some callback returns false.
 });
 ```